top of page

 Player Overview

-Emanuel Sharp is an elite shooter with a smooth, repeatable jump shot and has proven to be one of college basketball's most efficient perimeter scorers.
+Emanuel Sharp is a talented shooter with a smooth, repeatable jump shot and has proven to be one of college basketball's top perimeter scorers.
 His ability to shoot at a high volume and percentage makes him a major offensive weapon, particularly as a catch-and-shoot threat and off-ball mover.
 He excels at using screens to create space, and his gravity as a shooter opens up opportunities for teammates.

 Defensively, Sharp is highly engaged, often assigned to guard the opposing team’s best wing player.
 He competes on that end of the floor and plays with an unrelenting motor, rarely looking fatigued.
 However, his offensive game remains somewhat one-dimensional, as he struggles to put the ball on the floor and create for himself.
 If defenders run him off the three-point line, he doesn’t yet have a reliable floater or finishing package to counter them.
 Developing as a pick-and-roll ball-handler and decision-maker will be critical for his long-term NBA outlook.

-"Emanuel Sharp's development has been impressive.
-He’s evolved from a high-volume shooter—often seen as a negative—to a knockdown shooter who can defend.
-Again, I’m impressed." — Matt Babcock, NBA Draft Analyst
+"Emanuel Sharp has evolved from a high-volume shooter, once viewed as a negative, into a knockdown shooter who can defend.
+He’s continued to get better each season, and I’m impressed." — Matt Babcock, NBA Draft Analyst

 Strengths